WHY Won't My Dough Rise?

 All I can really do is put a list together of the many things that can impact rise and suggest you go through the list and check them out.
-Since there are a number of yeasted recipes on this site, and I do sell cookbooks that use yeast, I'll mention yeast issues as well as sourdough issues.
+Since there are a number of yeast based recipes on this site, and I do sell cookbooks that use yeast, I'll mention yeast issues as well as sourdough issues.
 I'll start at the beginning of the dough making process and go through the end.

 This page has a troubleshooting focus.
 If you want to understand what is happening when dough rises, you might look at "The Art of the Rise" a page where we look at the mechanics of dough rising in a bit more depth.

 Is your riser active?
 Whether you are using yeast, yeast based preferments, sourdough starter, baking soda or baking powder to raise your baked goods, the riser has to be active.
 Each riser has its own needs and requirements.

 |Baking soda||Baking soda reacts with acid in your batter to produce gas which will raise the batter.
 This reaction begins as soon as the baking soda is mixed with the acid.
 "Acid?"
 I hear you asking.
 Yes, the fruit content of many quick breads, as well as buttermilk, soured milk, sour cream and a host of things - including sourdough starter - used in quick breads provide the acid that the baking soda needs.
 Since the reaction starts as soon as the batter is mixed, you should bake batters made with baking soda without undue delay.
 Baking soda won't go bad or get weak.
 However, too little riser or too little acid in the batter can be a problem.|